Indians 1B Chang receives racist tweets after making error - WTMJ

 AP Sports Writer

-CLEVELAND (AP) — Indians first baseman Yu Chang shared some racist tweets he received after making a costly error in Monday night’s game in Chicago.
+CLEVELAND (AP) — Indians first baseman Yu Chang shared some racist tweets he received after he made a costly error in the ninth inning of Monday night’s game in Chicago.

 Chang, who is Taiwanese, posted some of the anti-Asian tweets on his Twitter account Tuesday while asking for tolerance.
 One of the messages referred to the shape of his eyes and another referred to the coronavirus.